ejkim1996/ulc-schedule-maker-v2/docs/types.md

 }
 ```

 The `matchScore` method returns a number between 0 and 1 corresponding to the probability that a given course, such as the course name as given by a student's calendar description, actually is this particular course.
-The current implementation naively matches `courseGiven` to `abberviation` and returns 1 if that is the case and 0 otherwise.
+The current implementation naively matches `courseGiven` to `abbreviation` and returns 1 if that is the case and 0 otherwise.
 Future implementations may opt for a fuzzy-matching algorithm instead.

 Generally, if `supported` is true, `abbreviation` should not be undefined, since all ULC supported courses should have a ULC preferred abbreviation.